YU000jp/logseq-plugin-blank-line/readme.md

 ### Shortcut List

-Inserting Rows
 - Execute commands with shortcut keys from the currently edited line.
    1. Create the previous line ⤴️
       - Press `Shift` `Alt` `Enter` simultaneously
    1. Create new lines at the previous line ⤴️
       - Press `Ctrl` (or `Cmd`) `Pg-Up` simultaneously
    1. Create the next line ⤵️
       - Press `Alt` `Enter` simultaneously
    1. Create new lines at the next line ⤵️
       - Press `Ctrl` (or `Cmd`) `Pg-Down` simultaneously

 - At top or bottom of the page
    - Right-click on the page name to access a menu.
 Select one of the following options.
       > The number of rows can be configured in the plugin settings.
    1. Menu Item `🦢 Create new lines at top of the page ⏫`
       > Add the specified number of lines to the top of the page.
    2. Menu Item `🦢 Create new lines at bottom of the page ⏬`
       > Add the specified number of lines to the bottom of the page.

 ---